Linkraft/PathPlanner/README.md

 ## Documentation & More Information
 Please refer to the 'Manual - Path Planner' PDF for information regarding the documentation around the API calls used.

+This project took around 6-8 hours to complete, and was completed on February 23rd, 2020.